JillFates/tdstm/test/e2e/readme.md

 [Gradle User Manual]

-##Keeping the Chorme and ChormeDriver versions up-to-Date:
+##Keeping the Chrome and ChromeDriver versions up-to-date:

 Latest chromeDriver Versions and the Chrome version each one supports are to be found [here].